gillianlaming/CalendarCpp/CODE/ReadMe.txt

 What class/classes is responsible for managing the representation and construction of the Calendar?

+Which class should handle collecting information from the user about an event?

-Which class should handle adding an event to the Calendar?
+Which class should handle constructing and adding the event to the Calendar?

-Briefly discuss your implementation as oppsoed to other possible implementations.
-Please talk about flexibility and extensibility of your implementation choice.